Shrimp paste: Bagoóng alamáng

-Unlike in other parts of Southeast Asia and in Western Visayas, where the shrimp is fermented beyond recognition or ground to a smooth consistency, the shrimp in bagoóng alamáng in many parts of the Philippines is still identifiable, the sauce itself having a chunky consistency.
-A small amount of cooked or sautéed bagoóng is served as the side condiment of kare-kare, an oxtail stew made with peanuts.
-It is also used as the key flavouring agent of binagoongan (lit. "that to which bagoóng is applied"), a pork dish.
+Unlike in other parts of Southeast Asia, the Sulu Archipelago, Western Visayas and the Bicolandia in southeastern Luzon, where the shrimp is fermented beyond recognition or ground to a smooth consistency, the shrimp in bagoóng alamáng in many parts of the Philippines is still identifiable, the sauce itself having a chunky consistency.
+A small amount of cooked or sautéed bagoóng is served as the side condiment of kare-kare, an oxtail stew made with ground peanuts.
+It is also the key flavouring agent of binagoongan (lit. "that to which bagoóng is applied"), a pork dish.

-The word bagoóng, also refers to the sauce made with the bonnet mouth and anchovy fish, known as bagoóng terong.
+The word bagoóng also refers to the sauce made with the bonnet mouth and anchovy fish, known as bagoóng terong.

+Burong Hipon Balao-balao, also called burong hipon, is a type of shrimp paste used in Kapampangan cuisine.

 Belacan

 Belacan, a Malay variety of shrimp paste, is prepared from small shrimp from the Acetes species, known as geragau in Malaysia or rebon in Indonesia.
-In Malaysia, normally the krill are steamed first and after that are mashed into a paste and stored for several months.
+In Malaysia, the krill are typically steamed first, then mashed into a paste, and kept in storage for several months.
 The fermented shrimp are then prepared, fried and hard-pressed into cakes.
 William Marsden, an English writer, included the word in his "A Dictionary of the Malayan Language" published in 1812.

 Belacan is used as an ingredient in many dishes.
 A common preparation is sambal belacan, made by mixing toasted belacan with chilli peppers, minced garlic, shallot paste and sugar and then fried.
 Sometimes it is toasted to bring out the flavour, usually creating a strong, distinctive odour.

 In Northern Australia, a variant of sambal belacan is known locally as blachan or blachung (a phonetic spelling of the Indonesian pronunciation), and is popularly prepared among Indigenous and Torres Strait Islander families in Broome, Darwin and Cairns.
 Its presence is credited to the influence of early Makassan traders.

 A version of belacan similar to Filipino "fresh" bagoong alamang shrimp paste (which is fermented for a shorter period) is known as cincalok.

 In Sri Lanka, belacan is a key ingredient used to make Lamprais.